JKU-ICG/AOS/AOS Groundstation/AOS waypoint planning/README.md

   Choose the camera you want to use.
 Available options depend on your drone model (Wide Angle, Tele, Thermal).
   > **Note:** You must select a camera before proceeding.

+  > **Tip:** To streamline planning, chose your preferred camera ,which is depend on your drone, before placing waypoints.

 #### Integration & Anomaly

 - **Integration** & **Anomaly** buttons